New Term, New Start – for children and grown-ups

-By putting on sports gear I the morning, it is my reminder to actually do some exercise!
-It makes it easy for me to do my routine at any given moment rather than thinking about getting ready, and introducing the possibility of procrastination.
+By putting on sports gear in the morning, it is my reminder to actually do some exercise!
+It makes it easy for me to honour my goals at any given moment rather than just thinking about them.
 Making myself ready makes it easier for me to meet my goals of having a strong, lean body.
 Laying out my after exercise clothes reminds me that there is a deadline for my exercise and helps me do it first.

 - decide on your uniform

-- do any of your clothes need chucking / mending / replacing because they don’t comply?
+- check if any of your clothes need chucking / mending / replacing because they don’t comply

 A new term requires new stationery.
 Similarly, when I start afresh I like to have a new notebook.
 There is something about having one place to write down what I want and what my reflections are without being contaminated by old notes and old goals.
 A new notebook really is a new start.
 I don’t write everything down – I don’t see the need to write down negative things.
 Instead, I use my notebook as a place to go back to to remind me of all the good things I have created in my life if and when I lose my way.

-Equally, I have decluttered my desk and drawers of pens that don’t work, and I have sharpened all my pencils.
+Further, I have decluttered my desk, purged my drawers of pens that don’t work, and I have sharpened all my pencils.
 Next stop – a clear desk.

 Get on top of paperwork that needs filing.
 Pay those bills on your to do list.
 Submit those online forms.
 Use a timer to get started, and just give this 25 minutes of your attention.
 It’s enough time to make a difference, and you may find you spend longer once you have your focus in the right place.

-Take the time to work out what is it you really want.
-What really matters to you, so you can spend your time and effort on the things that contribute to those values and goals?
+Take the time to work out what is it you really want, and what really matters to you, so you can spend your time and effort on the things that contribute to those values and goals.
 Focus on what you can do in advance to make those goals likely to be even more attainable.
-Doing this is lower pressure than focusing on the goals themselves, and makes implementation a lot faster in my experience.
+Doing this is lower pressure than focusing on the goals themselves, and it makes implementation a lot faster in my experience.
 Any good project manager or decorator will agree!

 Before you rush to re-enter society as yourself if you still enjoy going to that choir?
 Do you have to work from the same place every day – there is more than one room in your house?
-Are you settling for a very average local restaurant with your friends when you could club together and taxi to the nearest city?
+Are you settling for a very average local restaurant when you could collect from somewhere better?
 Does your child even like going swimming every week?
-(I throw this in for parents who could be claiming back an afternoon or Saturday morning!)
+(I throw this in for parents who could be claiming back an evening or Saturday morning in the future!)

-Once the first couple of weeks are underway, kids seem to gather momentum.
-The new names that were coming up during settling in have stabilised.
+Once September is underway, kids seem to gather momentum.
+The new names that were coming up during the settling in period have stabilised.
 It seems clear who is going to be “in” this year and who isn’t.
 Extracurricular activities have been decided on if not recommenced.
 The routine is underway.

 What will keep you stable until the end of the year?
 It might be your morning or night time routine.
 Make sure that your routine and your uniform complement one another.

-Here’s what every successful person will tell you: routine in their life that fuels their goals and is the reason for their success.
+Here’s what every successful person will tell you: routine in their life fuels their goals and is the reason for their success.
 It might be the way they start their day, or the way they end it, but there is consistency in there, always.

 Choose how you will be consistent this term.
 Choose one thing and stick to it, and comment below when you start seeing your results.

-Above all, enjoy and make the most of this new start, and if you need some help with this, consider joining me and some other fabulous women for one of my events, or send me an email at firstname.lastname@example.org if you need some 1-2-1 support.
+Above all, enjoy and make the most of this new start.
+If you need some help with this, consider joining me and some other fabulous women for one of my retreats, or send me an email at firstname.lastname@example.org if you need some 1-2-1 support.

-There are only 4 places remaining, so don’t dilly dally – if you are interested, book in a time to speak.
-We will look at what has and hasn’t worked in the last year, let go what has held you back from the future you want to see, and reset you with your focus for the year and a plan to get started.
+There are only 3 places at this new year retreat so secure yours now – if you are interested, book in a time to speak.
+We will look at what has and hasn’t worked in the last year, let go what has held you back from the future you want to see, and reset your focus for the year and a plan to get started.

-Early Bird price starts at £795 per person for a twin room for 2 nights until 15 October 2020 or as long as spaces are available.
+Early Bird price starts at £2995 per person for a twin room for 2 nights until 15 October 2020 or as long as spaces are available.